CHEMeDATA/CHEMeDATA.github.io/chemisty_object_detector.md

 ## Short list of Chemistry object
-This is a short version of a [longer list](#long-list-of-chemistry-object)(see below) providing more complex examples.
+This is a preliminary short version of a [longer list](#long-list-of-chemistry-object)(see below) providing more complex examples.

 #|Chemistry object | Criteria | Type of data |visualization
 -|------|---|---|--